 Pop into the Reading Terminal Market anytime through December 31st to see the Holiday Railroad show.
 Just a heads up, the market is closed on Christmas Day.

 Washington DC: Norwegian Giant Model Train at Union Station

 For all the busy commuters passing through Union Station, the Norwegian Giant Model Train exhibit currently on display is a delight.
 A handmade replica of a Norwegian landscape comes complete with miniature casts of real Norwegian trains, fishing boats and fjords.

 Make room in your schedule to pay a visit to this holiday treat in Union Station.
 This exhibit is open through January 1st, and closed on Christmas Day.

 Los Angeles: Holiday Light Festival Train Ride at Griffith Park and Southern Railroad

 Griffith Park and Southern Railroad is back with it’s Santa train ride this year.
 Not quite as small as electric trains that run under the Christmas tree, these train cars run on an 18 1/2 gauge track so they’re big enough for a short ride through the park.
 Holiday lights and festive scenes make up the mile-long track to get you into the season.

-Pencil in a trip to Griffith Park and Southern Railroad before December 30, 2015 for an evening ride around the park.
+Pencil in a trip to Griffith Park and Southern Railroad, open every night until December 23 and then again from December 26 to December 30 for an scenic ride around the park.
 The railroad is closed on Christmas Eve and Christmas Day.
 A limited number of tickets are sold each night so grab yours ahead of time.